 Or, if that’s all too much, just book a place on the Foodie Walking Tour of St Andrews.
 Did you know we Scots produce 70% of the UK’s gin?
 On the outskirts try The Steak Barn at Balgove which does exactly what it says on the tin - serves steak in a Scottish barn.

 Five star hotels abound like Fairmont St Andrews and The Old Course Hotel.
 Or stay on one of Scotland’s most expensive roads - The Scores - at luxurious boutique Hotel Du Vin.
-Alternatively, you can live the student life bunking down in University halls of residence out of term time.
+Alternatively, you can choose a value to a tee option by staying in University halls of residence out of term time.